Courmayeur Ski Lifts & Terrain

 Ski Lifts

 Courmayeur has a wonderful set of cable cars and gondolas that extend the 1,550m vertical from base to summit.
-The age of the lift systems increases significantly the further up the mountain one journeys.
-It is like a history lesson with the tiny Arp cable car as the final chapter.
+However, the age of the lift systems increases significantly the further up the mountain one journeys.
+It is like a history lesson with the tiny Arp cable car as the final chapter, letting you know how things were in the early 1960s!
 Stepping out of the Arp lift provides superb views of the mountains & access to some sensational backcountry skiing, as well as a groomed trail back into the resort for full vertical descents.

 Lift Passes & Tickets